opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

     modelmesh-enabled: "true"
 ```

 When creating a model server through the Dashboard, users can select a "Serving Runtime Template" which will create a ServingRuntime instance in their namespace which can be managed via GitOps.
-The ServingRuntime helps to define different things such as the container defenition, the supported model types, and available ports.
+The ServingRuntime helps to define different things such as the container definition, the supported model types, and available ports.

 ```yaml
 apiVersion: serving.kserve.io/v1alpha1